bonneame/bonneame/README.md

 #### :slightly_smiling_face: Who am I
 My name is Ilia.
 In 2018 I got enrolled into Project Management degree program, however during some time I realised that I have a passion for Information Technologies and everything related to working with data.
 That's how I've started developing myself in these fields.

-Right now I am working as a Lead Product Analyst at Sravni.ru, being responsible for 5 product streams:
+Right now I am working as Analytics Team Lead at Sravni.ru, being responsible for 5 product streams:
 - Agency Cabinet
 - KASKO
 - Mortgage Insurance / Travel Insurance / Accident Insurance / Property Insurance